 We tend not to think too much about the attributes of a good friend yet we allow ourselves to be drawn into another’s circle without, dare I say it, considering the cost.
 Maybe it is because friendships are voluntary relationships and we feel there are no rights of expectation.

 Friendships that have stood the test of time have attributes and personality traits that I tend not to have.
 They’re the white to my black and the serious to my silly.
-They are trustworthy and confidantes and life companions who accept me just as I am.
-Best of all they’re okay with my imperfections.
+To flourish friends need to be trustworthy confidantes and life companions who accept me just as I am.
+Best of all they’re okay with my imperfections as I am with theirs.
 There is a place of true connectedness where we are free to be our inner child.
 Spontaneous laughter, open sharing and all emotions can be shared without judgement.
-There are no awkward silences yet the silences there are are both natural and comfortable.
+There are no awkward silences yet what silences there may be, are natural and comfortable.